 Featured events include dance and music performances, a badminton tournament, hands-on activities, a Chinese art exhibition and informational display booths.
 Additionally, attendees may participate in free mini sessions to learn the basic skills of ping pong or badminton.

-The festival is being organized by WMU's Haenicke Institute for Global Education in collaboration with the Chinese Association of Greater Kalamazoo, the Kalamazoo Chinese Academy and Whirlpool Asian Community.
-Campus co-sponsors include the Confucius Institute at WMU, Timothy Light Center for Chinese Studies, College of Arts and Sciences, Haworth College of Business, Department of World Languages and Literatures and the Association of Chinese Students and Scholars.
+The festival is organized by WMU's Haenicke Institute for Global Education in collaboration with the Chinese Association of Greater Kalamazoo, the Kalamazoo Chinese Academy and Whirlpool Asian Community.
+Campus co-sponsors include the Confucius Institute at WMU, Timothy Light Center for Chinese Studies, College of Arts and Sciences, Haworth College of Business, College of Education and Human Development, Department of World Languages and Literatures and the Association of Chinese Students and Scholars.

 For more information contact the Haenicke Institute at (269) 387-5890 or email@example.com.